mmonteleone/pavlov/README.markdown

 ### Creating Examples

-#### QUnit.specify()
+#### pavlov.specify()

-Function which declares a new QUnit.specify context.
+Function which declares a new pavlov.specify context.
 It's the required top-level method which provides an overall scope for creation, compilation, and running of Pavlov specs.

 *Parameters*